adsanderson/adamsanderson-blog/blog/A_Critical_fix.md

 title: A critical fix
 date: 2016-06-08T00:00:00
 tags:
   - Web development
   - SVG
-description: 'or: How I used critcal path CSS to help speed up loading'
+description: "or: How I used critcal path CSS to help speed up loading"
 ---

 A look into how I fixed an issue with a less than optimal optimisation, or how I got critical, phantomjs, SVGs and responsiveness to play together.